La Barrosa

-"La Barrosa" (meaning Mud coloured) is a flamenco piece by Spanish virtuoso guitarist Paco de Lucía.
+La Barrosa (meaning 'mud coloured') is a flamenco piece by Spanish virtuoso guitarist Paco de Lucía.
 An alegrías, it featured on his 1987 album Siroco and is one of his best known and acclaimed works.
-The piece is named after Playa la Barrosa, a 6 km long beach in Chiclana de la Frontera, Cadiz.
+The piece is named after Playa la Barrosa, a 6 km long beach in Chiclana de la Frontera, Cádiz.
 He has performed it all across the world including a performance in front of the Plaza Mayor in Madrid in 1996 and televised nationally on TVE1.
 It is played in the key of B major with a capo on the second fret.

 Eric Clapton and Richard Chapman described the piece as "full of effortless delicacy with cascading phrases".